 The test plan defines every detail about the test search.
 It describes the resources available, the preferred budget, scenarios, the approach, and the schedule of different tasks within testing.

 For testing search form, you will need to prepare a document with all the data description of your website.
-This document will give all the product details and the result instructions.
+This document will have all the product details and the result instructions.
 The report is prerequisite as all the testing process works on the results described in this directory.

-A separate document named Test scenarios is also prepared.
+A separate document named Test Scenarios is also prepared.
 Scenarios are also known as test possibilities.
 All these possibilities are cleared first in the records for a smooth search box testing experience.